blue-veery-gmbh/spring-rest-2-ts/README.md

    + RequestParam
    + RequestBody
 ## Response content conversion
- + If REST endpoint returns JSON and response code is 200 generated service method returns Observable or `Promise<<Mapped java type>>`
+ + If REST endpoint produces JSON generated service method returns Observable or `Promise<<Mapped java type>>`
- + If REST endpoint returns JSON and response code is 204 generated service method returns Observable or `Promise<Response>`
+ + If REST endpoint dosen't produce response it should return response code 204(no content) generated service method returns Observable or `Promise<void>`
- + If REST endpoint returns java primitive types like string, numbers or booleans and response type is 200 there is made conversion to proper JavaScript type, for such endpoint required content type is text.
+ + If REST endpoint returns java primitive types like string, numbers or booleans there is made conversion to proper JavaScript type, for such REST endpoint required content type is text.

 ## Final step in generator configuration
 Generator takes as input set of java packages which should be scanned for java classes and output path where TypesScript